 3. Governance Structure

 Callywith College Trust was established as a company limited by guarantee and an exempt charity by Truro and Penwith College in September 2015.
-The Articles of Association govern what the Academy Trust, the Members and the Trustees can do and has been agreed with the Secretary of State for Education and registered at Companies House.

 A chart summarising the governance structure of the Trust is included as Appendix A.